**FREE for US & Canada (All others please inquire within stating address)

 The ultimate alternative to carbon fiber

-We did this for a more flexible tougher lamination but ended up with other benefits as well.
-Mainly a safer material that doesn't itch the way carbon does, and it costs less.
+Several years ago, we made the switch to using basalt braid (Coyote Composite) rather than carbon fiber for our laminations.
+We initially did this for a more flexible, tougher lamination but ended seeing many other benefits as well with the main ones being that it's a much safer material that doesn't itch the way carbon fiber does and it costs a great deal less.

 Composite on outside of lay-up

 Composite on inside of lay-up

 L5940: Addition, endoskeletal system, below knee, ultra-light material (titanium, carbon fiber or equal)